Endoprosthetic treatment of retropatellar osteoarthritis (Wave / PFJ)

 Surgical procedure

-The surgical procedure includes several steps:
+The surgical procedure involves several steps:

 • Preparation: Comprehensive preoperative planning, including imaging and physical examination.